 Q: You reply to almost every comment on your photographs.
 There are usually hundreds of them!
 How much time does that take?
 How important is it for photographers to be active online?

 Hans Gunnar Aslaksen: If you want to grow on Instagram, don’t do what I do, which is post every Friday.
 You have to post more and be a lot more active than than I am.
 I started off just posting on Fridays because I didn’t have the opportunity to take more images.
 I didn’t have a lot of new stuff that I could post several days a week.

-I think that Friday is a good day.
+Friday is a good day.
 It’s something to look forward to, and maybe I set some time to answer comments as well.
 It’s just become a thing for me to have those Friday posts.
 I just kept on doing that once a week.

 I like to respond to comments because I think that when people have taken the time to look at my photos and give me feedback, it’s polite and nice for me to give them an answer.

-I think that the best thing about Instagram is the opportunity to connect with like-minded people.
+The best thing about Instagram is the opportunity to connect with like-minded people.
 I met two other guys from a town close to me that I’m now happy to call my friends.
 We’ve been on trips to Lofoten and Iceland together and we’ve also shot locally.
 It’s fun to connect with people.
 I don’t see that as work or as an exhausting thing to do.
 But usually, I’m active on Fridays, so it’s only once a week.
 It’s maybe not as much work as you may think.